dimdim1177/tezos-pool-games/README.md

 Compile 'contracts/NAME.ligo' or 'contracts/*.ligo' for ALL.
 Compiled files saved to 'build/NAME.tz' and 'build/NAME.storage.tz' files.

+### Tests

+Usage: tests.sh NAME|ALL
+Execute tests 'tests/NAME.ligo' or 'tests/*.ligo' for ALL.
+Logs saved to 'build/NAME.test.log' files.

 ### Deploy

 Usage: deploy.sh NAME|ALL [force]